Clarsch/KlimaKontrol/tools/klima_test_uploader/README.md

 Both temperature and humidity will be a random factor added or subtracted the latests value, to simulate changes in the values.
 For simulating multiple sensors, run sensor simulation in multiple scripts.

+**Note:** The current implementation requires sensor_id and location_id in data readings.
+Ensure your test data includes these fields.

 ## Running the script

 Install Python virtual env if not already installed: